JSSManager/jssmanager/README.md

 dbRoot - the MySQL root user.

 mysqlRootPwd - The MySQL root password.
-Leave this blank to be prompted eah time.
+Leave this blank to be prompted each time.

 webapp - set this to the location or your ROOT.war file.